FlashGooden/portfolio-v2/content/hero/index.md

 contactText: 'Contact me about a project'
 ---

-I'm a software engineer in the New York & D.C.
-Market.
+I'm a Web Developer in the New York & ATL Market.
 I enjoy researching and implementing new technologies on the web.